After surgery, you'll normally be given oxygen through a mask and fluids through a drip for the first few days, while you recover on the ward.

 If you think you may be developing a skin infection, contact your care team for advice.

-You should ensure that you avoid poorly fitting footwear, and that an appropriately trained individual (such as a chiropodist) is involved in nail care and other aspects of the care of your remaining foot.
+Therefore, make sure you avoid poorly fitting footwear, and that an appropriately trained individual (such as a podiatrist) is involved in the care of your remaining foot.